Austin Plumbing Permit Requirements

 • Contractor registration with City of Austin

 Must be registered as a contractor before applying for any stand-alone plumbing permit.
-Registration handled via the Contractor Registration webpage.
+Registration is done through the Contractor Registration webpage.

 • Water/Wastewater Tap permit (Austin Water)

-Required for permanent water and/or wastewater service and installation of a permanent water meter, reclaimed water service line/meter, or temporary hydrant or truck-mounted meter.
-Applied through the AB+C Portal.
+Required separately for permanent water and/or wastewater service, permanent water meter installation, reclaimed water service line and meter, or temporary hydrant/truck-mounted water meters.
+Applied via AB+C Portal.

-Required for septic systems within Austin full purpose jurisdiction and annexed areas.
-Submit completed documents to OSSF via email.
+Required for septic tank work within the City of Austin full purpose jurisdiction and annexed areas.
+Submit completed documents via email to OSSF.

 Fees